KDAB/KDUtils/README.md

 ## Licensing

-KDUtils is (C) 2018-2023, Klarälvdalens Datakonsult AB, and is licensed according to the terms of the [AGPL 3.0](LICENSES/AGPL-3.0-only.txt).
+KDUtils is (C) 2018-2023, Klarälvdalens Datakonsult AB, and is available under the terms of the [MIT](LICENSES/MIT.txt) license.

 Contact KDAB at <info@kdab.com> to inquire about commercial licensing.